Kristine Sutherland

 Kristine Sutherland (born Kristine Young; April 17, 1955) is an American actress best known for her starring role as Buffy Summers' mother Joyce Summers on the television series Buffy the Vampire Slayer, where she appeared in every season (1997–2003), and her role as Mae Thompson in Honey, I Shrunk the Kids (1989).

 Early life

 She was born Kristine Young in Boise, Idaho, and changed her name because she was often confused with another similarly named actress.
 The last name "Sutherland" was after her cat, whom she named "Donald" after Donald Sutherland, who, coincidentally, had a role in the original Buffy the Vampire Slayer film, Joss Whedon's first attempt to bring Buffy to audiences.
-She is not related to Donald Sutherland, his sons Kiefer, Rossif and Angus, or his granddaughter Sarah Sutherland.
+She is not related to the Sutherland acting family.

 She attended high school in Lexington, Kentucky, where she participated in the Tates Creek Drama program.
 After graduating, she enrolled in the University of Kentucky.

 Career

 Sutherland's first film role was as a secretary in Legal Eagles (1986).
 She appeared as Mae Thompson in the 1989 film Honey, I Shrunk the Kids.
 Her career received a big boost when she played Buffy's mother in the action-horror television series Buffy the Vampire Slayer, from 1997 to 2002.
 Creator Joss Whedon later stated that one of the reasons he chose Sutherland for the role was that she exuded a warm demeanor, as well as what he believed to be a close resemblance to actress Sarah Michelle Gellar, who was to portray her daughter in the series.
 Sutherland appeared regularly on the show for the first five seasons, with only one appearance in season 6 and two in season 7.

 After leaving Buffy, Sutherland attended a photography course at the Santa Monica College and subsequently set up a studio specializing in portraits.
 In 2008, she appeared in the television miniseries Comanche Moon and had a guest role in an episode of New Amsterdam.

 She voiced Haru's Mother in the English dub of The Cat Returns.